Carmelite Church, Lviv: History

-The Carmelite Church is a Ukrainian Greek Catholic parish church in Lviv.
 The church building was first mentioned in 1634 as the church of a Barefoot Carmelite monastery.
+The suburban location caused the church to be rather well fortified, yet it was ravaged by the Cossacks in the Khmelnytsky Revolt and the Swedes in the Great Northern War.
 In 1748 it was the scene of a notorious scuffle ("monomachia") between the Carmelites and their neighbours, the Capuchins.